Graduate Certificate in Pain Management

 (b) a bachelor’s degree in a health-related discipline with first or second class honours from the University of Sydney or equivalent qualification; or

-(c) a pass bachelor’s degree in a health-related discipline from the University of Sydney or equivalent qualification and courses completed in clinical epidemiology.
-Applicants must have completed work equivalent to a first or second class honours bachelor’s degree or pass a preliminary examination(s) as prescribed by the school.
+(c) a bachelor’s degree in a health-related discipline and completed a minimum of two years work equivalent to a first or second class honours bachelor’s degree or pass a preliminary examination(s) as prescribed by the school.

 In exceptional circumstances the dean may admit applicants without these qualifications who, in the opinion of the school, have qualifications and evidence of experience and achievement sufficient to successfully undertake the award.

 The academic requirements that are displayed are applicable to currently available courses only, and are updated annually in October and may be changed without notice.
 The Faculty Handbook and the University of Sydney Calendar are the official legal source of information relating to study at the University of Sydney, and you are referred to those documents.

 Applications are made directly to the University and assessed by the Faculty.